 - Decreased energy

 How Should I Care For A Dog With A Fever?

 Our vets often field questions about how to safely reduce fever in dogs, and when a visit to the vet is warranted.

 If your dog’s fever is 106° F or higher take your dog in for urgent veterinary care.

-If your dog has a fever, 103° F or more, you can help to cool your dog’s body temperature by applying cool water with a soaked towel or cloth to your dogs ears and paws, and run a fan near your dog.
+If your dog has a fever, of 103° F or more, you can help to cool your dog’s body temperature by applying cool water with a soaked towel or cloth to your dog's ears and paws and running a fan near your dog.
 Stop applying the water when your dog’s temperature drops below 103° F. Continue to monitor your dog closely to ensure that the fever doesn’t return.

 Try to coax your dog to drink small amounts of water to stay hydrated, but don’t force your dog to drink.

 It is important to never give your dog human medications, such as acetaminophen or ibuprofen.
 These medications can be poisonous to your dog and cause serious injury or death.

 If your dog exhibits any other symptoms, such as shivering, panting, and vomiting you should consider taking your dog to the vet.